 Saints are more likely to be troubled by last-minute revelations of sin, which apparently happen at death.
 Remember, only righteous people feel guilty.
 You can’t be righteous without repenting, and you can’t repent unless you feel guilty.
 People who don’t feel guilty are called ‘criminals.’
 So if Christians are troubled as they lie dying, it only means that they are taking out the spiritual garbage before they go.
 It is appropriate and loving to administer prayer to ease their spiritual pain, just as it appropriate and loving to administer medication to ease their physical pain.

 If a dying Christian begs you for prayer, I recommend that you pray, thanking God for them and asking Jesus to guide them.
 Tell Jesus all your anxieties and ask Jesus to convey your love to them, so that they can be comforted and so they won’t feel guilty about leaving you behind.
 Tell Jesus how you forgive any sins they may have committed against you, and ask Jesus to forgive them for any sins they may have committed against God.

-The prayers may be superfluous, but they will bring you some relief in your grief.
+You may think the prayers are superfluous, but they aren’t.
+At the least, they will bring you some relief in your grief.
 If your prayers are theologically in bad form, Jesus will understand and will see your love and devotion rather than your bad form.
 Don’t worry too much about prayer etiquette.
 If we laugh at Adam and Eve for trying to hide their nakedness from an omniscient God, why would we put on a fig leaf to pray?
 Why shouldn’t we be honest in our prayers, submitting all our troubles and anxieties to God?